 A wide range of different medical file formats can be scanned and taken paperless, including X-ray images as well as film.
 This can also include items such as forms, photos, EKGs, lab results, and more.

 - Shredding Old Copies

 As files convert, OCR is applied to make new digital charts editable.
-After scanning, files are reviewable and poor-quality images are flagged to be scanned again.
+After scanning, files are reviewable, and poor-quality images are flagged to be scanned again.

 Shredding Old Copies

-The Benefits of Paperless Patient Charts
+The Benefits of Scanning Patient Charts

-- Save time for Patient Care
+- Save Time for Patient Care

 - Boost Productivity and Cut Costs

 - Simplify Data Backups

 - Reduce Errors Caused by Handwriting